-Wondering what to pack for travelling Africa overland with kids?
-Earlier this year, we spent 101 days traversing the sub-Saharan continent in a Land Rover Defender, with our two young boys (aged 2 and 4).
+We spent 101 days overlanding Africa in a Land Rover Defender, with our two young boys (aged 2 and 4).
 Although we were self-driving, we didn’t want the Land Rover to be stuffed full with anything and everything.
 This was our home for a few months and we wanted to ensure we weren’t playing Jenga every time we needed fresh undies or a tin of beans.
 Plus, a large fridge running off a second battery took up a considerable space in the boot.
 We aimed to pack light and were very strict on what we took with us.

 - Underwear (pack more than you usually would to cut down amount of hand-washing)